Juchar/md-stepper/README.md

 The step class provides various possibilities to listen to events.

 ##### StepActiveEvent
 Called whenever a step is activated and shown by the stepper.
+Provides a method to access the previous step.

+##### StepResetEvent
+Called whenever a step is reseted.

 ##### StepCompleteEvent
 Called whenever a step is completed (either by using `Stepper#skip()` or `Stepper#next()`).